oracle-livelabs/developer/ai-optimizer/prepare/prepare.md

 ## Introduction

-In this lab, you will explore the environment that was created in the [*Get Started*](https://markxnelson.github.io/developer/ai-optimizer/workshops/desktop/index.html?lab=get-started) module.
-You will set up the database connection, configure the OCI credentials, add new LLMs and Embedding models and test out the *Chat* feature for the first time.
+In this lab, we will perform a first vector store ingestion to test that it works.
+We will split&embed one document and store its vector embeddings inside the Oracle 23ai Database set up earlier.
+We will then be able to inspect the content of the tables that will be created.

 Estimated Lab Time: -- minutes